darrenkim247/chat/README.md

 - Update Jul 10 (BC)
   Frontend is remade with REACT.
 All frontend material is moved into folder react_frontend.
 (I didn't change anything in static, the original frontend, but i disabled the mounting, so if you load the backend server, you won't see the chat window)
+- Update 27 Jul 24 (AN)
+  Authentication implemented.
+The username is "username", password is "password".
 ---

 To run LOCALLY: